 However, this does not mean that you should not be able to pursue compensation for work-related injuries when they occur.
 Under the Jones Act, you may be able to hold your employer, captain, boat owner, or another party responsible when an accident occurs.

 Per 46 U.S. Code §30106, you have up to three years to take action against the liable party or parties under the Jones Act.
-If you suffered injuries or received a diagnosis of a work-related illness, you may want to consider contacting a law firm that will review your case and offer an opinion about your legal options.
+If you suffered injuries or received a diagnosis of a work-related illness, you may want to consider contacting an offshore injury law firm that will review your case and offer an opinion about your legal options.

 Complete a Free Case Evaluation form now